 In collaboration with TESSA, an important achievement in 2011 was the stimulation of inter-institutional conversation about OER through the successful Pre-Conference Workshop attached to the Distance Education and Teacher Training in Africa (DETA) 2011 Conference in Maputo.
 Secondly, the OER Africa Teacher Education Space was launched on our website, which organized OER under these themes (Education Studies, Mathematics, and School Leadership).
 Most of these OER are being actively used by a variety of teacher education institution.

-Thirdly, we are working with the National In-Service College of Open Learning in Zambia (NISTCOL) currently in the process of transformation into Chalimbana University [of Education] on OER creation and integration into distance teacher education programs as well as with the University of Dar es Salaam and their two affiliated Colleges of Education, Makwawa and Dar-es-Salaam, on e-Learning materials development integrating OER and multimedia.
-At the same time, we are facilitating collaboration between oer4schools (a project of the University of Cambridge) and Unisa to integrate technology into their science and mathematics education programs in ways that are informed by a pedagogic concern for increased learner engagement and interaction.
+Thirdly, we worked with the National In-Service College of Open Learning in Zambia (NISTCOL) in the process of transformation into Chalimbana University [of Education] on OER creation and integration into distance teacher education programs as well as with the University of Dar es Salaam and their two affiliated Colleges of Education, Makwawa and Dar-es-Salaam, on e-Learning materials development integrating OER and multimedia.
+At the same time, we facilitated collaboration between oer4schools (a project of the University of Cambridge) and Unisa to integrate technology into their science and mathematics education programs in ways that are informed by a pedagogic concern for increased learner engagement and interaction.

 In the first and last weeks of March 2012, OER Africa co-facilitated workshops for UDSM at Makwawa University College of Education in Iringa, Tanzania and for Chalimbana University (formerly NISTCOL) in Chalimbana, Zambia.
 These workshops resulted in updated action plans.
 Also in the last week of March, we participated in a workshop at Unisa to explore the possibility of collaboration between the Unisa College of Education (CEDU) and the Centre for Commonwealth education oer4schools project at the University of Cambridge.